The Next GenerationSeptember 2020

 Suwannee Valley Electric Cooperative’s (SVECs) consumer members know what it means to be part of an electric cooperative.
 But they may not know SVEC is itself a cooperative member.

 Generating safe, affordable, and reliable electricity can be both complicated and expensive.
 Because building our own generation facilities wouldn’t be cost-effective, SVEC and other electric cooperatives across the state of Florida created Seminole Electric Cooperative, a wholesale energy provider that generates and purchases electricity from a variety of resources.

 Just like our consumer-members pay SVEC for their electricity, we are a member of Seminole and pay for the share of electricity our system uses.
 And just like SVEC, Seminole is a not-for-profit organization, meaning it is always looking for new ways to provide reliable electric service at a lower cost to its member cooperatives.

-Recently, Seminole has been busy making upgrades and improvements that will improve the reliability, increase the efficiency, and lower the cost of the electric service it provides to SVEC.
-Projects include construction of a natural gas-fired unit at the Seminole Combined Cycle Facility in Putnam County and the installation of upgraded turbines at the Midulla Generating Station in Hardee County.
+Recently, Seminole has been busy making upgrades and improvements that will improve reliability, increase efficiency, and lower the cost of the electric service it provides to SVEC.
+Projects include the construction of a natural gas-fired unit at the Seminole Combined Cycle Facility in Putnam County and the installation of upgraded turbines at the Midulla Generating Station in Hardee County.

-“Seminole, just like SVEC, is a not-for-profit, member-owned electric cooperative, and we’re committed every day to providing safe, affordable, reliable electricity,” says Ryan Hart, Seminole’s director of communications and energy policy.
+“Seminole, just like SVEC, is a not-for-profit, member-owned electric cooperative, and we’re committed every day to provide safe, affordable, reliable electricity,” says Ryan Hart, Seminole’s director of communications and energy policy.
 “Part of that is making sure our fuel portfolio is as efficient as possible for our membership, and we think this provides us with valuable diversity.”